PetrusJPrinsloo/gameoflife/README.md

 $ go get github.com/PetrusJPrinsloo/gameoflife
 ```

+You will need to have gcc installed and in your PATH on windows.
+I have not tested this on Linux or Mac, but I would imagine you should have build tools installed there as well.
+This is because the GL and GLFW librarie are still C libraries and Go requires gcc to compile them.

 ## Configure

 To change how the application runs just edit the default.json file in the root of the project.